anomalyze/jereeeme/articles/20210723-Smooth-ROPerator.md

 gdb-peda$ x/s 0x400943
 0x400943:	"/bin/cat flag.txt"
 ```
-So basically this function calls system(/bin/cat flag.txt) which is exactly what we want to achieve.
+This function calls system(/bin/cat flag.txt) which is exactly what we want to achieve.
 This means that we need to identify the address of this function and then figure out for the binary to divert to this address.

 We can simply run the following inside gdb to find the address of the function:
 ```